tstillwell/neows-wrapper/README.md

 These objects represent a Near Earth Object and it's associated data available from the webservice.

+Each NEO has a unique numeric reference id.

 ### Get an API key ###

 If you want to use the API past a few queries,